The French Connection (ice hockey)

 The French Connection is the nickname of a forward line that played for the Buffalo Sabres of the National Hockey League from 1972 until 1979.
 The line consisted of Hall of Famer Gilbert Perreault at centre and All-Stars Rick Martin and René Robert at left wing and right wing, respectively.
 All three players were French-Canadians from Quebec: Perreault from Victoriaville; Robert from Trois-Rivières; and Martin from Verdun.
 The name referred both to the origins of the players and to the 1971 movie The French Connection, based upon the book of the same name.
-The name was registered as a trademark by Robert with the approval of his linemates.